load, loading, loaded

 Sam used loaded dice when he was playing a board game.

-2. Having a large amount of what is wanted or considered necessary: The loaded soccer team had as many good players as the coach could include for the championship game.
+2. Concerning a large amount of something that is wanted or considered necessary: The loaded soccer team had as many good players as the coach could include for the championship game.

 loader (s) (noun), loaders (pl) [top loader, front loader]